-The possibility of storage of hydrogen (H_2) in porous media is much more likely to be exploited if cost-competitive storage resources can be defined in onshore saline aquifers.
+The possibility of storage of hydrogen $(H_2)$ in porous media is much more likely to be exploited if cost-competitive storage resources can be defined in onshore saline aquifers.
 The offshore areas were not screened, as it was considered that this option lacks economic viability compared with the several salt domes available onshore and offshore.

-Furthermore, it was decided to screen only saline aquifers onshore in the Lusitanian Basin, as the existing data for the onshore Algarve basin is very scarce Figure 67a & b).
-In any case, the Algarve region is less industrialised, and it is not identified in the Atlas for Sustainable H_2 production-to be amongst the "very favourable areas for implementation of green H_2 facilities" by the national research institute for energy and geology, Laboratorio Nacional de Energia e Geologia (Sustainable Green H_2 Atlas for Mainland Portugal; LNEG, 2022).
+Furthermore, it was decided to screen only saline aquifers onshore in the Lusitanian Basin, as the existing data for the onshore Algarve basin is very scarce Figure 66a & b).
+In any case, the Algarve region is less industrialised, and it is not identified in the Atlas for Sustainable H2 production-to be amongst the "very favourable areas for implementation of green H2 facilities" by the national research institute for energy and geology, Laboratorio Nacional de Energia e Geologia (Sustainable Green H2 Atlas for Mainland Portugal; LNEG, 2022).

-Figure 67: (a) Sedimentary basins in Portugal and some of the major faults subdividing them (AF- Aveiro Fault, NF - Nazaré fault, LTF - Lower Tagus Fault) (b) 2D seismic surveys and petroleum exploration wells in the DGEG database, (c) 3D seismic and aeromagnetic surveys and petroleum exploration wells in the DGEG database.
-After Pereira et al. (2021)
+Figure 66: (a) Sedimentary basins in Portugal and some of the major faults subdividing them (AF- Aveiro Fault, NF - Nazaré fault, LTF - Lower Tagus Fault) (b) 2D seismic surveys and petroleum exploration wells in the DGEG database, (c) 3D seismic and aeromagnetic surveys and petroleum exploration wells in the DGEG database.
+After Pereira et al. (2021) Petroleum Geoscience, v.
+27, no. 3 p. petgeo2020-2123. https://doi.org/10.1144/petgeo2020-123 © Geological Society of London 2021.

-The Lusitanian Basin extends along the West Iberian Margin, trending NNE-SSW, and covering approximately 20,000 km2 in the west-central part of mainland Portugal and the adjacent continental shelf.
+The Lusitanian Basin extends along the West Iberian Margin, trending NNE-SSW, and covering approximately 20,000 km in the west-central part of mainland Portugal and the adjacent continental shelf.
 This basin is defined as the area between the coastal town of Aveiro, in the north, and the coast south of the Arrábida Chain.
 The Lusitanian Basin has an extensive onshore area in which Mesozoic sedimentary formations outcrop.
 For details about the Lusitanian basin refer to, for instance, Kullberg et al. 2006 or Rasmussen et al. 1998.
-The storage options included in the Hystories database are summarised in Table 37 and Figure 68.
+The storage options included in the Hystories database are summarised in Table 37 and Figure 67.